-The above consolidated statement of Tailam Tech Construction Holdings Limited should be record in conjunction with the accompanying notes.
+The above consolidated statement of cash flows should be read in conjunction with the accompanying notes.

 1 GENERAL INFORMATION

 Tailam Tech Construction Holdings Limited (the "Company") was incorporated in the Cayman Islands on 7 March 2019 as an exempted company with limited liability under the Companies Law (Cap.
 22, Law 3 of 1961 as consolidated and revised) of the Cayman Islands.
 The address of the Company's registered office is Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman, KY1-1111, Cayman Islands.